 Nah, Brexit means Brexit, and the process is called Brexit because the real meaning of Brexit is not Britain but British, the values that xenophobia hold on their rotten minds as to what Britain should be: British + Exit: we some of us superior british people are exiting this mumble jumple zoo of Europe, this club of nutters and losers, that is the real meaning behind the word 'Brexit'.
 Don't infest my mind, you brexiteer, saying that we are oppress by the laws and regulations made in Europe: every single bill and standard made in Europe has been previously approved and ratified by the UK, as part of its active membership of the union, so please don't tell me bullshit.
 Brexit is all about stopping people from coming into this country

 The United Kingdom is so prosperous due to the amount of people that it has, I firmly believe, the more people here the better, more influx to the economy, more people using services (yes) but also more people paying taxes and spending money, oxygenating the economy.
 People are not coming here for holidays, that's for sure, there is no flipping sun here, people come here to learn the language and work.
 During my first 5 to 7 years in England I met many foreigners, mostly from Europe, and given the fact that I didn't needed a visa to work or live in the UK, in my naivety I never consider that a visa could be a problem to anyone.
-In these early years, I met a number of people whom had problems with visa:
+However, in these early years, I met a number of people for whom the visa was indeed an issue:

-- Jack was a good looking guy from West Virginia, USA, who had a PhD in Egyptology... go and figure what are the odds of finding someone like that living under the same rented roof.
-He was working on some kind of shop, public facing, and had come to the UK as part of his PhD program, I remember very well him telling me that, but them decided to go rogue... and never step back to the USA.
+- Jack was a nice and good looking guy from West Virginia, USA, who had a PhD in Egyptology... go and figure what are the odds of living under the same rented roof with someone with such a PhD.
+He was working on some kind of shop, public facing, and had come to the UK as part of his PhD program, I remember very well him telling me that, but then decided to go rogue... and never step back to the USA.
 He owned something like 100 thousands dollars to his University as part of his PhD program... omg...
 Who really wants to live in the USA?
-I was thankful for living in Europe, a 'country' where study was almost free... yeah, that was before the uni cap was removed
+I was thankful for living in Europe, a 'country of countries' where study was almost free... yeah, that was before the uni cap was removed...

-In these examples, and others that I don't want to mention, people were paying collateral-taxes and contributing to the British society as a whole, either by providing services, consuming some or doing both.
+In these examples, and others I can also mention if there was a need, people were paying collateral-taxes and contributing to the British society as a whole, either by providing services, consuming some or doing both.
 Okay, there were illegal, but what was wrong with that?
-Societies needs to evolve and adjust to the needs of people.
+Societies need to evolve and adjust to the needs of people.
 There was a time when having a religion different from the one of the country you were living on was illegal, and penalised by burning on the stake.
 Why do we now penalised people with deportation when they don't have a stamp on a paper with their name on it?
-Modern societies like Europe and the United Kingdom should have no limitations about the number of people coming into their countries.
-Everybody is free to live and work wherever they want, these were my firmly believes back these early years
+Modern societies like Europe and the United Kingdom should have no limitations about the number of people coming into their countries

 But then... everything changed